Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Roll up a thin section of newspaper to use as a tube to wrap your holiday lights around.
 They stay organized, compact, and it makes it easier to string lights right off the 'tube'.

 Like a lot of you, I had trouble sorting out my Christmas lights when I got them out of storage.
 I bought some chenille pipe cleaners at the hobby store.
-I wind the length of the lights from my elbow to the palm of my hand, over and over, for each set.

 Using Pringles can to wrap Christmas lights is even better than tubes they don't bend.
 And you can store extra lights inside.